Jared284/security-portfolio/labs/03-cloud-security-monitoring/05-detection-engineering/README.md

 ---

-## CloudTrail-Side Detection
+## CloudTrail-Side Detection: RevokeSecurityGroupIngress

 ### Detection Goal

-The cloud-side detection logic was designed to identify AWS control-plane events where an ingress rule was removed from a security group.
+The first cloud-side detection logic was designed to identify AWS control-plane events where an ingress rule was removed from a security group.

-The first implemented CloudTrail detection focused on the event:
+The implemented CloudTrail detection focused on the event:

 ```text
 RevokeSecurityGroupIngress
 ```

-This was a strong first cloud-side detection because:
+This was a strong cloud-side detection because:

 - it is directly tied to AWS network access control
 - it represents an administrative change to security posture